liveview-native/liveview-native-core/README.md

 ## Status

 This library is not quite ready for production use yet, as there are still some details of the API being finalized, and much testing remains to be done.
-We'll plan to announce the library more publically when it is ready for the community to build with.
+We'll plan to announce the library more publicly when it is ready for the community to build with.

 ## License